(more men tone)

 Scientific medicine in the 20th century essentially ignored this plant.
 The exception was Japan, where the pioneer studies of sedentary originate ( Kato1968sco , Arisawa1969sur , Kaneda1983sco , Ishikura1984acb ).
-The broader scientific community became interested in this plant in the first half of the 20th century - most of the 20 scientific studies published in the 20th century date back to the 1990s.
-In the 21st century, the situation is quite different - just for The first decade was scientific publications about the Japanese sedge almost 100!
+The broader scientific community became interested in this plant in fact only in the 1990s - most of the 20 scientific studies published in the 20th century date back to the period after 1990.
+In the 21st century the situation is quite different - just for the first decade was the scientific publication of the sedan of Japanese almost 100!

 Research into the pharmacological properties of the sedative focuses on its traditional indications - heart disease .
 Seducek also has effects against diabetes .
-Symbiotic mushrooms in the roots of the saddle also give it mild antimicrobial properties ( Liang2012aae ).
+Symbiotic fungi in the saddle roots give it a mild antimicrobial properties ( Liang2012aae ).

 Seduction in our medicine

-Today, Sedgelek is known only as an aquarium plant in the Central European public (including doctors).
-But it has not always been the case - since the Czech Herbarium from 1899 ( online ) mentions it: "The Ophiopogon, which is horrible, grows on Japan, roots in sugar and then used as a ham.
-Against dysentery, against breast disorders, digestive diseases, etc. " However, the Czech herbarium does not explain that " heart disease " also means heart disease and angina pectoris .
+Today Seduler is known (as of 2013) to the Central European public (including doctors) only as an aquarium plant.
+But this was not always the case - since the Czech Herbarium from the year 1899 ( online ) states: "The Ophiopogon, which is terrible, grows on Japan, roots in sugar, then it is used as a ham. against dysentery, against breast disorders, against digestive diseases, etc. " However, the Czech herbarium does not explain that " heart disease " also means heart disease and angina pectoris .

-The medicine that ignored the 20th Century sedentary today is of course going to say that any research to date does not prove the clinical need for a sedative and some of its effects (eg the antioxidant effect of ophiopogonin) can easily be replaced with other substances.
+The medicine that ignored the saddle of the 20th century, of course, goes on to say that any research to date does not prove the clinical need of a sedative and some of its effects (eg the antioxidant effect of ophiopogonin) can easily be replaced with other substances.
 And I, as scientists, have no choice but to agree.
-So if you decide to use a sedge, do not do it for scientific reasons, but for some other reasons: for example, respect for the magic of TČM, or just irrational affection for nature and exoticism.
+So if you decide to use a sedge, do not do it for scientific reasons, but for some other reasons: for example, respect for the magic of TČM or just irrational affection for nature and exoticism.

 Ofiopogonin, ruskogenin, β-sitosterol, stigmasterol and other specific triterpenoids and proteoglycans.